310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/prologue.md

 The entire Student Council has been scrambling to get through the procedures and preparations.

-To be honest, my work as an idol is *this *close to becoming second priority… This ain’t good…
+To be honest, my work as an idol is *this* close to becoming second priority… This isn’t good…

 The Vice-prez is doing ten times more than I am—it’s incredible how he still manages to work as an idol without ruining his health.